kwescon1/intern/README.txt

 Run this command:
 "composer update"

 Step 4
-Run this command:
-"php artisan cache:clear"
+create a fresh database in your mysql

 Step 5
-create a fresh database in your mysql

-Step 6
 check the cloned app's directory for a ".env" file.
 If there's no .env file, create one and copy the contents of the ".env.example" file into the .env file

-Step 7
+Step 6
 In the .env file, set these as follows:

 DB_CONNECTION=mysql